enisn/Xamarin.Forms.StateManager/README.md

 <Label Text="{Binding MyData}" IsVisible="{Binding IsBusy, Converter={StaticResource BoolInverter}}" />
 ```

-But state manager provides you to completely seperate y our states and uses **lazy load** for better performance.
+But state manager provides you to completely seperate your states and it uses **lazy load** for better performance.

 # Instructions